evilsocket/opensnitch/wiki/FAQs.md

 $ sudo systemctl start opensnitchd.service
 ```

-**Why is WireGuard not working with OpenSnitch?**
+**Why is WireGuard/Mullvad/etc not working with OpenSnitch?**

+The common reason is because the eBPF module is not installed or not working.

+If you are using the packages from AUR, you need to install the additional package https://aur.archlinux.org/packages/opensnitch-ebpf-module

+Another reason could be , that the eBPF module insertion failed or the debugfs is not mounted.
+In both cases, execute the following command:

+`$ sudo cat /sys/kernel/debug/tracing/kprobe_event`

+If the output is empty or it fails, then you can try mounting it: `# mount -t debugfs none /sys/kernel/debug` then restart opensnitch: `sudo service opensnitch restart`

-WireGuard initiates connections from kernel space, so there's no really a process that initiates them.
-In order to see these connections enable the option `[x] Debug invalid connections` under Preferences->Nodes.
+If it still doesn't work, you can enable `[x] Debug invalid connections` under Preferences->Nodes.

 **Which connections does OpenSnitch intercept?**